 Most recent donations:

 We are the good guys in African art and we can prove it.
-In the thirteen years we have been trading, we have given more than £19,200 in donations and gifts directly to individual artists and to group associations and charities.
+In the sixteen years we have been trading, we have given more than £40,000 in donations and gifts directly to individual artists and to group associations and charities.
 This section should put your mind at ease about our ethics... so challenge other dealers to see if they can PROVE they do the same.

 When we visit African artists we often make to donations in addition to the purchases we make.
 Over the years we have given large quantities of sculpting tools and equipment to sculptors, specialist printing inks to our printmaker, and oil paints, brushes and acrylic paints to the various painters we show.
-We have also made donations to local artists' associations, including paying for construction of workspaces and an office and installation of electricity and sponsoring a competition for the Chitungwiza Arts Centre, and sponsoring art workshops for schoolchildren with the Visual Artists' Association of Bulawayo.
+We have also made donations to local artists' associations, including paying for construction of workspaces and an office and installation of electricity and sponsoring a competition for an Arts Centre for young artists, and sponsoring art workshops for schoolchildren with the Visual Artists' Association of Bulawayo.

 On our 2008 visit to Zimbabwe, we visited the Save Valley Conservancy, where vital work is being done to preserve and protect African painted hunting dogs, Africa's second-rarest carnivore after the Ethiopian mountain wolf.